U.S. Resume Format: How to Write an American Resume

 This format emphasizes your work experience by listing your most recent job positions first, followed by previous positions in reverse chronological order.

-If you just graduated from college or you have minimal work experience, it may be appropriate to use the functional resume format, which focuses on skills rather than work history.
+If you just graduated from college or have minimal work experience, the functional resume format, which focuses on skills rather than work history, may be appropriate.

 Should I include references on my resume?